mvarshney/simjs-source/docs/resources.rst

 *Last Come First Served (LCFS)*
     The last entity arriving at facility will preempt any current entity.
 When this entity is finished, the earlier entities will resume.

-*Round Robin (RR)*
-    All entities take turn to use the facility for some time quanta duration each.

 *Processor Sharing (PS)*
     There is no queue in the system.
 All entities simultaneously use the facility, however their usage duration increases proportionally to the number of active entities.

+*Round Robin (RR)* (not supported)
+    All entities take turn to use the facility for some time quanta duration each.

-In the version |version| only FCFS and LCFS scheduling disciplines are supported.
+In the version |version| only FCFS, LCFS and Processor Sharing scheduling disciplines are supported.
 The other disciplines are planned for future releases.

 Entities access the buffers through their ``Entity Prototype`` API: